sebr/bhyve-home-assistant/README.md

 A **zone history** `sensor` entity is created for each zone.
 This reports the history of zone watering.

-The following attrinutes are set on zone history sensor entities:
+The following attributes are set on zone history sensor entities:

 | Attribute             | Type     | Notes                                                       |
 | --------------------- | -------- | ----------------------------------------------------------- |